ectobit/oxeye/README.md

 Concurrent microservice in Go using message broker to receive jobs and send results.

-:warning: :construction: This project is still under construction, don't try to use it.

 ## Contribution

 - `make lint` lints the project